 Heart failure is a progressive and chronic disease that results in the heart being unable to pump enough blood and thereby supply oxygen to support other organs in the body.
 Patients with heart failure commonly experience shortness of breath, fatigue, difficulty exercising and swelling of the ankles or legs.
-The American Heart Association estimates that six and a half million adults in the US aged 20 and over are affected by heart failure and that number is expected to rise to over eight million adults by 2030^{x1}.
+The American Heart Association estimates that six and a half million adults in the US aged 20 and over are affected by heart failure and that number is expected to rise to over eight million adults by 2030.

-Heart failure often disturbs the normal functioning of the kidney by diminishing its ability to excrete sodium from the body and triggering compensatory mechanisms that result in water retention in order to maintain the correct concentration of sodium in the body.
-Simply put, the water accumulation follows the sodium retention.
+Heart failure often disturbs the normal functioning of the kidney by diminishing its ability to excrete sodium from the body and triggering the retention of sodium, that result in water retention in order to maintain the correct concentration of sodium in the body.
 This fluid accumulates all across the body including in the arms, legs, lungs and abdomen.
 The increase in fluid volume increases the burden on the weakened heart, worsening the problem clinically.
 One of the key problems is fluid accumulating in the lungs causing patients to feel as if they are drowning often resulting in them being admitted to the emergency room.
 This fluid accumulation due to heart failure leads to frequent hospitalizations, poor quality of life and high healthcare costs.

-There are approximately one million hospitalizations for heart failure annually in the US^{xli}, costing approximately \$14 billion each vear^{xlii}.
-Of these admissions.
-90% are due to symptoms of fluid overload^{xliii}, with an average five days length of stay^{xliv}.
-The problem is that in many cases the treatment is not effective at reducing the fluid overload, often due to diuretic-resistance, and as a result approximately one in four patients are being readmitted to hospital within 30 days of discharge^{xlv}.
-An estimated 40% of heart failure patients on intravenous loop diuretics experience diuretic resistance or intolerance^{xlvi} and nearly 50% of hospitalized patients with heart failure are discharged with residual fluid excess.
+There are approximately one million hospitalizations for heart failure annually in the US, costing approximately \$14 billion each year.
+Of these admissions, 90% are due to symptoms of fluid overload, with an average five days length of stay.
+The problem is that in many cases the treatment is not effective at reducing the fluid overload, often due to diuretic-resistance, and as a result approximately one in four patients are being readmitted to hospital within 30 days of discharge.

+An estimated 40% of heart failure patients on Annual costs of US HF-related intravenous loop diuretics experience diuretic hospitalizations resistance or intolerance and nearly 50% of hospitalized patients with heart failure are discharged with residual fluid excess.